kylesayrs/GMMPytorch/README.md

 \mathcal{N}(\mathbf{x}) = \frac{1}{(2\pi)^{k/2}|\Sigma|^{1/2}} \exp\left(-\frac{1}{2} (\mathbf{x} - \boldsymbol{\mu})^T \Sigma^{-1} (\mathbf{x} - \boldsymbol{\mu})\right)
 ```

-In order to describe a mixture of gaussians, we add an additional parameter $\pi_k \in \Delta^{k-1}$ which describes the probability that a sample comes from any of the $K gaussian components.
+In order to describe a mixture of gaussians, we add an additional parameter $\pi_k \in \Delta^{k-1}$ which assigns the probability that a sample comes from any of the $K$ gaussian components.

 ```math
 p(\mathbf{x}) = \sum_{k=1}^{K} \pi_k \mathcal{N}(\mathbf{x} | \boldsymbol{\mu}_k, \boldsymbol{\Sigma}_k)